 iv.
 “Whenever you look into David’s Psalms, you may somewhere or another see yourselves.
 You never get into a corner but you find David in that corner.
 I think that I was never so low that I could not find that David was lower; and I never climbed so high that I could not find that David was up above me, ready to sing his song upon his stringed instrument, even as I could sing mine.”
 (Spurgeon)

 b.
 Will You forget me forever?
 How long will You hide Your face from me?
-The pain in David’s heart came from a sense that God had forgotten him and that God was distancing Himself from David.
+The pain in David’s heart came from a sense that God had forgotten him and that God was distancing Himself from him.
 No doubt, David had faced worse circumstances but had faced them more bravely when he had sensed the presence of God with him.
 Yet now, feeling distant from God, it did not take much to send David into despair.

 ii.
 “The final absence of God is hell itself.
-‘Depart from me, ye cursed,’ is worse that ‘into everlasting fire.’
+‘Depart from me, ye cursed,’ is worse than ‘into everlasting fire.’
 To be punished from the presence of the Lord is the hell of hells, 2 Thessalonians 1:9.”
 (Trapp)

 c.
 Forget….
 Hide Your face: Of course, God did not forget David.
 God did not hide His face from David – but David felt like it.
 When we have such strong feelings, then the feelings create their own reality.
 David felt God had forgotten him, and felt God was hiding.
 So, in a sense, it was true for David – but true according to feelings, not according to fact.

 i.
 There is a balance in life when it comes to feelings.
 Some people ignore feelings and think that feelings should have nothing to do with our relationship with God.
-This is an extreme, because God has given us feelings as an expression of His image in us.
+This is an extreme viewpoint, because God has given us feelings as an expression of His image in us.
 We can feel anger, love, care, sorrow, and many other feelings, because God feels those feelings.
 In this sense, feelings are a gift from God and a sign that we are made in His image.